An autoencoder for heterotic orbifolds with arbitrary geometry: Conclusions and Outlook

 \subsection{Acknowledgments}

 It is a pleasure to thank Jos\'e Alberto V\'azquez and Xim Bokhimi for providing hardware support for this project.
-This work is partially supported by CONACYT grant CB-2017-2018/A1-S-13051 and Marcos Moshinsky Foundation.
+This work was partially supported by UNAM-PAPIIT IN113223, CONACYT grant CB-2017-2018/A1-S-13051 and Marcos Moshinsky Foundation.